Killaspice/Learn-Java/README.md

 The only numbers that should be printed are those that are divisible by 5!

 <br>
-<bold>Dude in forums felt the Qn too easy so he made 3 examples for break and continue.</bold>
+<strong>Dude in forums felt the Qn too easy so he made 3 examples for break and continue.</strong>

 ```